Market Analysts see Mersana Therapeutics Inc. [MRSN] gaining to $32. Time to buy?

 Mersana Therapeutics Inc. [MRSN]: Insider Ownership positions

-Positions in Mersana Therapeutics Inc. stocks held by institutional investors increased at the end of March and at the time of the March reporting period, where 58 institutional holders increased their position in Mersana Therapeutics Inc. [NASDAQ:MRSN] by around 8,397,996 shares.
-Additionally, 64 investors decreased positions by around 7,939,955 shares, while 22 investors held positions by with 54,268,011 shares.
-The mentioned changes placed institutional holdings at 70,605,962 shares, according to the latest SEC report filing.
-MRSN stock had 15 new institutional investments in for a total of 2,792,768 shares, while 32 institutional investors sold positions of 4,237,560 shares during the same period.
+54 institutional holders increased their position in Mersana Therapeutics Inc. [NASDAQ:MRSN] by around 8,350,457 shares.
+Additionally, 66 investors decreased positions by around 8,019,034 shares, while 24 investors held positions by with 54,214,387 shares.
+The mentioned changes placed institutional holdings at 70,583,878 shares, according to the latest SEC report filing.
+MRSN stock had 12 new institutional investments in for a total of 2,744,126 shares, while 33 institutional investors sold positions of 4,249,339 shares during the same period.